FascinatedBox/lily/site/function_type.markdown

-function
+Function
 ========

-The function type is the only type that is able to be called with arguments.
+The Function type is the only type that is able to be called with arguments.
 In Lily, functions are considered 'first-class': They can be passed around as arguments, returned from a function, be placed into a list, and more.

 Annotating a function is different than for other types.
 All other types place their subtypes between `[...]`.
 However, a function's subtypes are listed between `(...)`.
 There is no limitation on how many arguments that a function can support.
 However, a function is only allowed to return one value.